TissueImageAnalytics/tiatoolbox/docs/visualization.rst

 ::

     "colour_dict": {
-        "typeA": [252, 161, 3, 255],   # annotations whose 'type' property matches these, will display in the specified color "typeB": [3, 252, 40, 255]
+        "typeA": [252, 161, 3, 255],   # annotations whose 'type' property matches these, will display in the specified colour
+        "typeB": [3, 252, 40, 255]
     },
-    "default_cprop": "some_property",     # default property to color annotations by
+    "default_cprop": "some_property",     # default property to colour annotations by
     "default_type_cprop": {               # a property to colour a specific type by "type": "Gland",
     "cprop": "Explanation"